nadiaS11/javascript-problem-solving/edabit/hardSection.md

-**Create a function that takes an array of numbers and return "Boom!" if the digit 7 appears in the array.
-Otherwise, return "there is no 7 in the array". **
+***Create a function that takes an array of numbers and return "Boom!" if the digit 7 appears in the array.
+Otherwise, return "there is no 7 in the array.***

 ```js client
 const sevenBoom = (arr) => {